ansys/pyaedt-examples/examples/04-low_frequency/motor/aedt_motor/index.rst

 AEDT Motor
 ~~~~~~~~~~

-These examples use PyAEDT to show some motor examples in AEDT
+These examples use PyAEDT to show some motor applications in AEDT.

 .. nbgallery::